sciZer0/newdiscoveries/c/README.md

 2.1.
 Work and Energy in the Most General Sense<br>
 2.2.
 Concept of Organism and its Hand<br>
 2.3.
-Undersdanding the process of pushing, Force<br>
+Undersdanding the Process of Pushing, Force<br>
 2.4.
 New Concept of Work and New Concept of Energy<br>
 2.5.
 Target Works and Non-Target Works<br>
 2.6.
 New Law of Conservation of Energy<br>